wearefine/puppet-jenkins-shared-libraries/README.md

 ### Optional Parameters

 - RUN_ACCEPTANCE: Run acceptance tests?
-[Boolean] Default: false
+[String] true|false Default: false
 - DEPLOY_WITH_R10K: Deploy branch with r10k.
-[Boolean] Default: false **NOTE:** This requires r10k to be configured web hook support. (https://forge.puppet.com/puppet/r10k#webhook-support)
+[String] true|false Default: false **NOTE:** This requires r10k to be configured web hook support. (https://forge.puppet.com/puppet/r10k#webhook-support)
 - TEST_RESULTS_DIR: Directory to look for junit output of test results.
 [String] Default: testresults
 - ACCEPTANCE_TESTS: Required if RUN_ACCEPTANCE is true.
 Map of values to use for running in the parallel step.
 [Map] See [below](#Acceptance Test Configuration) for more details
 - R10K_DEPLOY_URL: Required if DEPLOY_WITH_R10K is true.
 The URL of the Puppet server.
 [String]